ZakariaJawas/permissions-generator/README.md

 ### Working with config file
 In config/permissionsgenerator.php file you can modify the following values.

-- You can modify the following value to add, update or delete a permission.
+- Modify this value to add, update or delete a permission.

- There are the basic permissions.
+ These are the basic permissions.
 ```php
 'permissions' => ['list', 'create', 'edit', 'delete']
 ```